qinguorui2001/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC03 - List all person in the address book**
+**Use case: UC04 - Edit a person**

 **MSS**

-1. User requests to list persons
+1. User requests to edit a person's name and email in the list.
-2. TA<sup>2</sup> shows a list of persons
+2. TA<sup>2</sup> shows that the person's information has been edited.

-**Extensions**
-* 2a.
-The list is empty.
    Use case ends.

-**Use case: UC05 - Add a person**

-**MSS**

-1. User enters a new person's information
-2. TA<sup>2</sup> shows the person is added

-    Use case ends.

 **Extensions**

 * 1a.
-The given command format is invalid.
+The format of the command or the index is invalid, or there already exists a person with the same name and email.

   * 1a1.
-TA<sup>2</sup> shows an error message related to invalid format.
+TA<sup>2</sup> shows an error message.

     Use case resumes at step 1.

-* 1b.
-The added person is already in the list.

-    * 1b1.
-TA<sup>2</sup> requests to add another person.

-      Use case resumes at step 1.

-**Use case: UC06 - Add an assignment**
+**Use case: UC05 - Give an assignment**

 **MSS**

-1. User enters the assignment information
+1. User enters the assignment information.
-2. TA<sup>2</sup> shows the assignment information is added
+2. TA<sup>2</sup> shows the assignment is added.

-   Use case ends
+   Use case ends.

 **Extensions**

 * 1a.
-The assignment information already exists in that person's assignment list.
+The format of the command is invalid, or the assignment already exists in that person's assignment list.

     * 1a1.
-TA<sup>2</sup> shows message that the assignment already exists.

-    Use case ends.

-* 1b.
-The given instruction format is invalid.

-    * 1b1 TA<sup>2</sup> shows an error message.
+TA<sup>2</sup> shows an error message.

       Use case resumes at step 1.

-**Use case: UC07 - Remove an assignment**
+**Use case: UC06 - Remove an assignment**

 **MSS**

-1. User requests to list assignments of a person
+1. User requests to show assignments of a person.
-2. TA<sup>2</sup> shows a list of assignments
+2. TA<sup>2</sup> shows a list of assignments.
-3. User requests to delete a specific assignment in the list
+3. User requests to delete a specific assignment in the list.
-4. TA<sup>2</sup> deletes the assignment
+4. TA<sup>2</sup> deletes the assignment.

-   Use case ends
+   Use case ends.

 **Extensions**